Learning quantum many-body systems from a few copies: Introduction

-which gives us a variational principle to learn the state given $e(\lambda)$.
+which gives us a convex variational principle to learn the state given $e(\lambda)$.
+We refer to Sec.~\ref{sec:max-entropyprin} for a discussion of the maximum entropy principle and its properties.

-Typical examples of observables $E_i$ are e.g. all $2-$local Pauli observables corresponding to edges of a known graph.
-This models the situation in which we know a state to be the thermal state of a Hamiltonian with a known locality structure.
-More generally, for most of the examples discussed here the $E_i$ are given as follows: we depart from a hypergraph $G=(V,E)$ and assume that there is a maximum radius $r_0\in\mathbb{N}$ such that, for any hyperedge $A\in E$, there exists a vertex $v\in V$ such that the ball $B(v,r_0) $ centered at $v$ and of radius $r_0$ includes $A$.
+Typical examples of observables $E_i$ are e.g. all $2-$local Pauli observables corresponding to edges of a given graph.
+This models the situation in which we are guaranteed that the state is a thermal state of a Hamiltonian with a known locality structure.
+More generally, for most of the examples discussed here the $E_i$ are given as follows: we start from a hypergraph $G=(V,E)$ and assume that there is a maximum radius $r_0\in\mathbb{N}$ such that, for any hyperedge $A\in E$, there exists a vertex $v\in V$ such that the ball $B(v,r_0) $ centered at $v$ and of radius $r_0$ includes $A$.
 The $E_i$ are then given by a basis of the traceless matrices on each hyperedge $A$.
 This definition captures the notion of a local Hamiltonian w.r.t. the hypergraph.